-- A. Selection Criteria: - 1.
-Recommendation of present teachers. - 2.
+- 1. Recommendation of present teachers, - 2.
 Overall grade point average of 3.0 for academic subjects and - 3.
 Grade point average of 3.0 in the specific course area (English, Mathematics, Science, Social Studies, Foreign Language) - B. Students not meeting the criteria may enroll in these courses if they do the following: - 1.
 The student must meet with the counselor/teacher and review the course content.
 The parent will be notified. - 2.
-The student must submit a completed waiver form to enroll in the course. - C. Students in Honors and AP courses are expected to earn grades of A or B. If a student receives below a C average during either semester, and it appears that this condition will persist, he/she may be transferred to the standard program after a consultation with the counselor and teacher.

-D. A teacher, student or parent may initiate a conference on the advisability of dropping an Honors/AP course.
+The student must submit a completed waiver form to enroll in the course. - C. Students in Honors and AP courses are expected to earn grades of A or B. If a student receives below a C average during either semester, and it appears that this condition will persist, he/she may be transferred to the standard program after a consultation with the counselor and teacher. - D. A teacher, student or parent may initiate a conference on the advisability of dropping an Honors/AP course.
 If, after being apprised of the fact that he/she is not meeting the standards, the student may choose to remain in the course.

 Exams in AP Calculus, AP Statistics, AP American History, AP European History, AP American Government, AP Chemistry, AP Physics, and AP Biology are offered each spring in May.
 Students enrolled in AP courses are required to take the AP exam(s).
 The College Board does charge a fee for each AP Exam taken (approximately \$93 each).
-MHS does not want financial reasons to keep any student from taking an AP course.
-Beginning with the 2019-20 school year, AP Exam registration and payment procedures will undergo changes as they move to an online process.
+Any student experiencing family financial hardship should see their counselor as MHS does not want financial reasons to keep any student from taking an AP course.